baaahs/sparklemotion/show_api.md

 Sparkle Motion is an open source lighting design and collaborative performance system, created for BAAAHS but designed to be useful for many other sorts of installation.
-The general architecture is a distributed processing system, where numerous low-cost rendering engines (Brains) are coordinated by a central entity (Pinky).
+The general architecture is a distributed processing system, where numerous low-cost rendering engines (Brains, based on the [esp32](https://en.wikipedia.org/wiki/ESP32) microcontroller) are coordinated by a central entity (Pinky).
+DMX fixtures can also be controlled.

 This document lays out the various components and APIs of Sparkle Motion.